What do the new lockdown rules mean for me?

 – Can I leave my home?

+The Government has published 32 pages of regulations including exceptions to the general stay-at-home message.

-Yes but only for specific reasons such as education, work if you cannot work from home and for exercise, which you can take as many times a day as you wish.
+Specific reasons include education if it is not provided online, work if you cannot work from home (including if your job involves working in other people’s homes) and for exercise, which you can take as many times a day as you wish.

-People can also leave for recreation with their own household, or on their own with one person from another household (a ‘one plus one’ rule).
+People can also leave for recreational purposes with their own household or on their own with one person from another household (a “one plus one” rule).

 Examples of recreation include meeting up with a friend in the park for a walk or to sit on a bench and eat a sandwich.
 People will not be allowed to meet in homes and gardens, and golf clubs will remain shut.